bradsm1th/time-to-react/README.md

 ### Geolocation API
 This would be a fun and easy way to automatically update the logged-in user's location.
 I've only used it once before (and not recently) and simply ran out of time to implement it.

+### Miscellaneous
+- embed fonts (current is IA Writer Duospace)
+- more color
+- some hover/animation effects
+- multiple ways to view friend data (text only, icon only, Celsius instead of Fahrenheit, etc.)

+---